The Legacy of A.J. Muste According to His Grandson

 Avery Rant is a sophomore at Hope College and is a Sociology and Social Work major with a Peace and Justice minor.

-Cassie Morse is a junior at Hope College studying Psychology and minoring in Peace & Justice.
+Cassie Morse is a junior at Hope College studying Psychology and minoring in Peace and Justice.
 She is passionate about the intersection of personal growth and the societal/systemic issues that can both complicate and aid in this quest.

 Read Peter Muste’s talk, “Applying A.J.
 Muste’s Ideas on Social Change in a Modern Context,” as published by the A.J.
 Muste Foundation for Peace + Justice.